containous/traefik-extra-service-fabric/integration/Readme.md

 Normal execution: `go test -v .`

 This will just show test results.

-Verbose: `go test -v . -sfintegration.verbose`
+Verbose: `go test -v . -sfintegration.verbose -sfintegration.clusterrunning`

 This will show log output from the provider and script output from starting and resetting the scripts.